Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Have you ever thought of using Google Analytics data to create unique remarketing audiences?

-In a recent case study from ThinkWithGoogle, Periscopix helped Watchfinder (a leading watch store in the UK), create over 20 unique retargeting audiences that were split between location, languages, and on-site behaviors like cart vs non-cart visitors and time on site.
+In a recent case study from ThinkWithGoogle, Periscopix helped UK merchant Watchfinder create over 20 unique retargeting audiences.
+They were split between location, languages, and on-site behaviors like cart vs non-cart visitors and time on site.

-In addition to that, they found that certain ISPs (internet service providers) from the London financial district showed interest in their products, where they could then target visitors from banks like JPMorgan and Goldman Sachs.
+They also found that certain internet service providers from the London financial district showed interest in their products.
+Watchfinder used that information to target visitors from banks like JPMorgan and Goldman Sachs.

-After just six months, ROI from the retargeting campaigns proved to be around 1,300%, with average order values increasing 13% as well, ultimately leading to a 34% reduction in cost per acquisition.
+After just six months, ROI from the retargeting campaigns proved to be around 1,300%.
+Average order values increased 13% as well, ultimately leading to a 34% reduction in cost per acquisition.

-Use additional insight from Google Analytics like time on site and geography to create unique retargeting audiences to target with matching ads.
+Additional insight from Google Analytics, like time on site and geography, can create unique retargeting audiences to target.